green-party-dublin-central/nh-web/site/content/post/hendrons-application.md

 If you have any queries in relation to this development please don't hesitate to get in touch on [neasa.hourigan@oireachtas.ie](mailto:neasa.hourigan@oireachtas.ie?subject=Hendrons%20development&body=Dear%20Neasa%2C%0D%0A)

+The last day for observations to Dublin City Council is Wednesday 20th December 2023.

 ![Rear view](/img/new-hendrons-rear.jpg "Rear view")

 <br><hr/>